wesleylg01/Casos-C19/README.md

 # Casos-C19
-# App to find the actual updated of cases in Brazil
+# App to find the updated of cases in Brazil